Gregor Zens

 Teaching & Thesis Supervision

-I have taught several B.Sc. level courses on basic econometrics and linear modeling, on economic development, economic growth and on macroeconomic theory.
-I have also held M.Sc. level lectures on macroeconometric methods with a focus on Bayesian computation.
-In addition, I have supervised a number of bachelor’s and master’s theses from the realm of empirical economics; topics included for instance The importance of digitized government-to-person (G2P) payments for women’s financial inclusion in developing countries and Nowcasting GDP growth in Austria via the construction of a daily economic sentiment index using Google Trends.
+I have taught several undergraduate courses on econometrics, data science methods, economic development, economic growth, and macroeconomic theory.
+Additionally, I have delivered graduate-level lectures on macroeconometric methods, focusing on Bayesian computation.
+I have also supervised several bachelor’s and master’s theses.
+Examples of past thesis topics include “The importance of digitized government-to-person (G2P) payments for women’s financial inclusion in developing countries” and “Nowcasting GDP growth in Austria via the construction of a daily economic sentiment index using Google Trends”.

 Contact